 Orthodontics is a branch of Dentistry which specialises in the diagnosis, prevention and treatment of problems in the alignment and bite of the teeth and jaws.

-Orthodontic treatment involves the use of corrective appliances (removable plates for very simple problems, braces for more complex problems, as well as additional appliances such as headgear and temporary anchorage devices and even surgery in severe cases) to bring the teeth and jaws into the best relationship possible.
-We are also an Invisalign provider for specific cases.
+Orthodontic treatment involves the use of corrective appliances (removable plates for very simple problems, fixed appliances (braces, expanders) or Invisalign for more complex problems, and even surgery in conjunction with orthodontics for the most severe problems, to bring the teeth and jaws into the best relationship possible.

 We are dedicated to the best possible result for each of our patients.
 By working together, this can be attained in a positive and rewarding manner.
 Understanding and cooperation are essential for the results that both the patient and Orthodontist seek.